strahlistvan/postalcodefinder/README.md

 A very simple Hungarian postal code service.

+The application can be found temporarily here: https://postalcodefinder-prod.herokuapp.com

 ## Goal

 Inspired by the [postal code finder](https://posta.hu/szolgaltatasok/iranyitoszam-kereso) service of Hungary Post, this application should serve postal code data through a simple API.